Preparing for Japan: A KonMari Journey Begins

 Many of the things I care most deeply about trace back, in some way, to Japan:

-• preparedness and being ready for what life brings
+preparedness and being ready for what life brings, and

 This work has shaped how I view and move through the world, and so experiencing the place where this method originates feels like a natural next step.